-The genus Stapelia comprises a challenging and rewarding group of some 50 species of clump-forming stem succulents from southern Africa.
-The leafless four-angled stems have toothed edges and may be pubescent.
-Stems grow erect, branching mainly from the base, and may develop a reddish colour in strong sunlight.
+Stapelia is a genus of about 50 species of clump-forming stem-succulents from southern Africa.
+The leafless four-angled stems have toothed edges and can be pubescent.
+Stems grow erect, branching mainly from the base, and develop a reddish color in strong sunlight.

-The genus Stapelia was historically merged with Orbea.
-Leach (1975) re-separated Orbea into its own genus.
+The genus was historically merged with the genus Orbea.
+However, leach (1975) re-separated Orbea into its own genus.

 Growing Conditions and General Care

-Keeping Stapelias and their roots free of pests such as mealy bugs is the real key to success as fungal attack often occurs as a result of damage to stems by insects.
-Watering with a good systemic insecticide such as those based on imidachloprid should help to keep plants healthy.
+Keeping Stapelias and their roots free of pests such as mealybugs is the real key to success, as fungal attack often occurs due to damage to stems by insects.
+Watering with a good systemic insecticide, such as those based on imidacloprid, should help keep plants healthy.

 - Back to genus Stapelia

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus